 Backing paper stuck on the backside of the design

 If you cut through the first layer of the backing paper of your vinyl it will often pull up and stick to the adhesive vinyl.
-Obviously, this is not good as it inhibits the vinyl sticking to your project.
+Obviously, this is not good as it inhibits the vinyl from sticking to your project.
 In most cases, you can still remove the backing paper by scraping it with your nail or a pin or maybe even your weeding tool to separate the excess backing paper off the design.

 Trying to separate the two can be a bit fiddly and in some cases frustrating.

-Be careful not to touch the sticky underside of the vinyl as this will impact the long term sticking power of your vinyl.
-It doesn’t matter if you touch the transfer tape as this is only required short term.
+Be careful not to touch the sticky underside of the vinyl as this will impact the long-term sticking power of your vinyl.
+It doesn’t matter if you touch the transfer tape as this is only required short-term.